-&lt;sup>12I too was disturbed by claims about what was "subjective" or "objective," even before I first read Collingwood.
-(What I read first was The Principles of Art [5], at age 22, in the copy lent me by my high-school art teacher.)
+17 Again, as in note 6 (page 13), the popular is suspect.
+I recall being suspicious of the supposed distinction between the "subjective" and the "objective," before I first read Collingwood.
+(What I read first was The Principles of Art [10], at age 22, in the copy lent me by my high-school art teacher.)

-&lt;sup>13In terms of Collingwood's later work, this attempt at analysis fails for not being properly historical, in the sense of, for example, An Autobiography [6, ch.
-X, pp. 110-112]:
+18 Understood in terms of Collingwood's later work, this attempt at analysis fails for not being properly historical, in the sense of, for example, An Autobiography [11, ch.
+X, pp. 110-112], where Collingwood describes his theory of history as follows:

 I expressed this new conception of history in the phrase: 'all history is the history of thought.'
 You are thinking historically, I meant, when you say about anything, 'I see what the person who made this (wrote this, used this, designed this, &c.) was thinking.'
 Until you can say that, you may be trying to think historically, but you are not succeeding.
 And there is nothing except thought that can be the object of historical knowledge.
-Political history is the history of political thought: not 'political theory', but the thought which occupies the mind of a man engaged in political work: the formation of a policy, the planning of means to execute it, the attempt to carry it into effect, the discovery that others are hostile to it, the devising of ways to overcome their hostility, and so forth...
+Political history is the history of political thought: not 'political theory', but the thought which occupies the mind of a man engaged in political work: the formation of a

+Devil is accompanied by [456] a smell of brimstone, and that one's patron saint appears in the clothes which he wears in the window of one's parish church.
+But these details prove exactly what the interpreter chooses to make them prove.
+To the simple, they are corroborative; they prove that the apparition is genuine.
+To the subtler critic they are suspicious; they suggest that the alleged vision is a merely "subjective" reproduction of traditional images.
+But the critic is at least no better off than the simple believer.
+For if my patron saint wishes to appear to policy, the planning of means to execute it, the attempt to carry it into effect, the discovery that others are hostile to it, the devising of ways to overcome their hostility, and so forth . . .
 Military history, again, is not a description of weary marches in heat or cold, or the thrills and chills of battle or the long agony of wounded men.
-It is a description of plans and counterplans: of thinking about strategy and thinking about tactics, and in the last resort of what men in the ranks thought about the battle.
+It is a description of plans and counter-plans: of thinking about strategy and thinking about tactics, and in the last resort of what men in the ranks thought about the battle.